-On this day, The Examiner prints Alfred Lord Tennyson’s poem “The Charge of the Light Brigade,” which commemorates the courage of 600 British soldiers charging a heavily defended position during the Battle of Balaklava, in the Crimea, just six weeks earlier.
+On December 9, The Examiner prints Alfred Lord Tennyson’s poem “The Charge of the Light Brigade,” which commemorates the courage of 600 British soldiers charging a heavily defended position during the Battle of Balaklava, in the Crimea, just six weeks earlier.
 Tennyson had been named poet laureate in 1850 by Queen Victoria.

 Tennyson was born into a chaotic and disrupted home.
 His father, the eldest son of a wealthy landowner, was disinherited in favor of his younger brother.
 Forced to enter the church to support himself, the Reverend Dr. George Tennyson became a bitter alcoholic.
 However, he educated his sons in the classics, and Alfred Tennyson, the fourth of 12 children, went to Trinity College at Cambridge in 1827.
 The same year, he and his brother Charles published Poems by Two Brothers.
 At Cambridge, Tennyson befriended a circle of intellectual undergraduates who strongly encouraged his poetry.
 Chief among them was Arthur Hallam, who became Tennyson’s closest friend and who later proposed to Tennyson’s sister.